Skip to Content

 One of my favourite things about cruising on Iona was the amazing inside cabin we had, it was small but perhaps one of my favourite cruise ship cabins.

-The showerful was powerful and I know lots of people will be pleased to hear that there was a shower door instead of a shower curtain.
+The shower was powerful and I know many people will be pleased to hear that there was a shower door instead of a shower curtain.

 The main priorities for me when it comes to cruise ship cabins are, is it clean, is there enough storage and will I have a good nights sleep here?

-I’m happy to report that I had some really good sleeps on this cruise.
+I’m happy to report that I had some really good sleep on both cruises.

 Ventura’s Cabin Was Clean and Comfortable

-I know that people were shorter in the olden days, but I don’t think 2007 counts!
+I know people were shorter in the olden days (but I don’t think 2007 counts as the olden days!).

 p&o ventura balcony cabin beds